The Crazy Adventure

-The Crazy Adventure (大冒険, Daibōken) is a 1965 Japanese action film directed by Kengo Furusawa, with special effects by Eiji Tsuburaya.
-It is the fifth in Crazy strategy film series produced from 1963 to 1971.
+The Crazy Adventure (大冒険, Daibōken) is a 1965 Japanese comedy action film directed by Kengo Furusawa, with special effects by Eiji Tsuburaya.
+It is the fifth film in the Crazy Cats film series produced from 1963 to 1971 and was produced to commemorate the 10th anniversary of the formation of the Crazy Cats group.

 The Crazy Adventure was released theatrically in Japan on October 31, 1965.
 It received a theatrical release in the United States on December 21, 1966 under the title Don't Call Me a Con Man and was re-released on June 1, 1993 under the title Don't Cal Me a Crime Man.